palewire/first-visual-story/readthedocs/index.rst

     $ git --version

 Once that's done, you should create an account at GitHub, if you don't already have one. `The free plan <https://github.com/pricing>`_ is all that's required to complete this lesson.
+If you make a new account, make sure to confirm your email address with GitHub.
+We'll need that for something later.

 ********************